erich-r/erich-r.github.io/my_collections/_educations/ict.markdown

 ---
 sitemap: false
 id: 1
-course_name: Bachelor’s degree in Interfaces and Comunication Technologies
+course_name: Bachelor’s degree in Interfaces and Communication Technologies
 university: University of Trento
 from: 2018
 to: 2021